Teaching Hamlet to first-year undergraduates during a nervous first term in Geneva two years ago gives the play special personal significance.

 Ironically, it is Joseph Fiennes’ brother Ralph who holds the Shakespeare credentials.
 The sole recipient of a Tony Award for starring as Hamlet on Broadway, he also joins Patrick Stewart in receiving the William Shakespeare Award from the Shakespeare Theatre in Washington DC.

-Patrick Stewart might just have been the interpretive flaw in this version of Hamlet for me.
-The ghost was perfect; but for me, his brother – the king – was not.
+Patrick Stewart might just have been the interpretive flaw in this 2009 Hamlet for me.
+The ghost was ideal; but for me, his brother – the king – was not.
 Not convincing enough to murder, not cowardly enough, and not guilty enough.

 But what Stewart’s stalwart performance does is showcase the very best of David Tennant.
 Tennant’s Hamlet has it all: the terror, the anguish, the frustration, the sarcasm, and the cunning.
-Some of Hamlet’s lines in his feigned madness sound as indignant as to bend the copybook of some of Jim Carrey’s slapstick roles (Scene 4.3 in particular).
+Some of Hamlet’s lines in his feigned madness wouldn’t sound out of place in a slapstick Jim Carrey movie (Scene 4.3 in particular).

 Love?
 His affections not that way tend;

 Nor what he spake, though it lacked form a little,

 Was not like madness.
 There’s something in his soul…

 If we slip the double negative, this implies that Claudius begins to see through Hamlet’s erratic behaviour, and adds self-preservation as the motive for sending Hamlet to England.